CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 ## "grab_strength"
 (integer, optional)

-Intensity of the grab effect applied by this monster.
-Defaults to 1, is only useful for monster with a GRAB special attack and the GRABS flag.
-A player with `max(Str,Dex)<=n` has no chance of breaking that grab.
+Base intensity of the grab effect applied by this monster as used by a `grab`-type special attack unless overwritten by the `grab_data` of the attack itself, default 1, range 1-100.
+See [Grab attacks](MONSTER_SPECIAL_ATTACKS.md#grab_attacks) for more information.

-A default zombie has a grab strength of 20.
-An extremely strong zombie (e.g hulk or grabber) has 50.

 ## "armor"
 (object, optional)